stg-tud/apsa/2019/2-Java-Bytecode/Exercise/Task.md

  1. Test your analysis using the `IrreducibleCF` class found in folder `2-Java-Bytecode` in the lecture's GitHub repository.
  1. Run the analysis against the JDK.

+## Do not use Thread.stop

+Develop an analysis which finds violations of the following rule taken from [The CERT Oracle Secure Coding Standard for Java](https://wiki.sei.cmu.edu/confluence/display/java):

+> THI05-J: Do not use Thread.stop to terminate threads.

+**Tasks**
+  1. Test your analysis using the class `ThreadStop`
+  1. Test your analysis against the JDK.